-On-premise systems require more installation, maintenance and support than cloud-based systems, therefore incur higher costs overall (starting from €100K per project).
-An EMS will require some initial costs, for instance hardware, and after that you will pay a monthly fee which varies according to your needs.
-With an EMS you are reducing by a factor of 10 the risk in your investment, as you don’t need to pay a high cost license upfront.
+On-premise systems require more installation, maintenance and support than cloud-based systems, and therefore incur higher costs overall (starting from €100K per project).
+An EMS will require some initial costs, for instance, hardware, and after that, you will pay a monthly fee which varies according to your needs.
+With an EMS you are reducing by a factor of 10 the risk in your investment, as you don’t need to pay a high-cost license upfront.
 The greater benefit of going under a SaaS model is that you only pay for what you use.

 How to integrate a SCADA with an EMS

 Let’s go back to our scenario.
 You visit the headquarters of the juice factory and find they already have a SCADA installed.
 The SCADA doesn’t give you enough data or analysis options to be able to confidently make energy decisions to meet the 30% energy savings target.
 Yet you want to make use of the system already in place and avoid doubling up on costs.
 What do you do?

 Good news!
-Having a SCADA system in place means that during the installation process meters, sensors, probes will have already been installed.
+Having a SCADA system in place means that during the installation process meters, sensors, and probes will have already been installed.
 This means you already have access to an expensive piece of hardware which will be reading valuable data.
 So, you won’t need to buy any more hardware for your project, only integrate the SCADA with the new EMS.